 Gather up floor plans and drawings and whatever technical information you can regarding your home.
-What year was it built?
+What year was your home built?
 Are you able to get a copy of your home’s floor plans?
-They can save time and money in the preparation of project drawings.
+Having these at the ready can save time and money in the preparation of project drawings.
 If the drawings are complete, they will provide valuable information regarding the structural design of your home.

 Great design comes as a result of three factors coming together in a cohesive way:

 - the clients desired outcome for their homes;